librato/python-librato/README.md

 ## Contribution

-Want to contribute?
+Do you want to contribute?
 Do you need a new feature?
 Please open a [ticket](https://github.com/librato/python-librato/issues).

 ## Copyright

 Copyright (c) 2011-2013 [Librato Inc.](http://librato.com) See LICENSE for details.